kcanders/AOE4ScenarioEditor/README.md

 # AOE4ScenarioEditor
 A simple mod to test unit vs. unit scenarios in AOE4.

 By default, units have full upgrades in Imperial age.
+If you would like to disable this, after you have the file open (step 6) navigate to ScenarioTester.scar and add "--" before line 50: AGS_Technologies_UpgradeAllPlayers().
+This will comment out that line, resulting in the code not being used.
+You can also simply delete if if you never think you'll that functionality.

 How to load this mod:
 Follow steps 1-6, then execute step 14-19.
 If you would like to edit the scenario being tested, follow the full instructions.